 Young men amped up with testosterone and P-plates, armed with their dole money chucking laps in their Toranas or Datsuns with White Snake pumping out of the cassette decks like an audio bomb.
 This was no Bose finesse doof doof folks.
 This was Uncle Mick’s old Clarion tape deck with second-hand Alpine speakers, wires gaffa taped to the carpet.
 Rockin soul right there.

 They would yell things out, awful things I didn’t know what they meant.
 Later I did, and they should have had their mouths washed out.
-Uncouth Youth of the other side of the tracks.
+Uncouth Youth from the other side of the tracks.

 The ticker of front lawns sprinklers with garden gnomes standing sentry would guard my path.